apburt/treeseg/doc/tutorial_findstems.md

 ## Errors of omission and commission

-There will be scenarios where `findstems` either incorrectly identifies a region as a stem, or not a stem.
+Scenarios will arise where `findstems` either incorrectly identifies a region as a stem, or not a stem.
 So it can be useful to undertake a manual check, by comparing the original slice with the extracted inliers:

 ```
 pcdPointTreeseg2txt NOU11.intermediate.slice.clusters.regions.pcd NOU11.cluster.*.pcd;
 CloudCompare NOU11.intermediate.slice.clusters.regions.txt NOU11.cluster.*.txt;
 ```

 Whereby the slice can be coloured different to the inliers for ready comparison.
 Errors of commission (i.e., a region incorrectly identified as a stem) can be deleted (e.g., here, by removing the file `NOU11.cluster.33.pcd`, which is the stem of a palm).
-Errors of omission (i.e., a region incorrectly identified as not a stem) can be corrected by manually segmenting missed stems from this slice, and saving them as additional point clouds (e.g., using the naming convention: `NOU11.cluster.190.txt` onwards).
+Errors of omission (i.e., a region incorrectly identified as not being a stem) can be corrected by manually segmenting missed stems from this slice, and saving them as additional point clouds (e.g., using the naming convention: `NOU11.cluster.190.txt` onwards).
 Note: it is then necessary convert these newly created ASCII point clouds to PCD format, which can be undertaken using the `txtPointTreeseg2pcd` executable.

 ## [Next: Stem segmentation](tutorial_segmentstem.md)